 Their arrival was met by an expectant Kibwezi Forest team consisting of the Umani Springs Lodge staff, the DSWT Anti-Poaching Chyulu Team members, and James Mbuthia head of the DSWT’s Kibwezi Forest Project, all who have been eagerly awaiting the orphans' arrival having watched their new home take shape over the months.
 This was indeed an exciting day for all concerned.

-What both Murera and Sonje did not know was that three of their most special friends, Zongoloni, Quanza and Lima Lima were to join them on the 27th June ; the story of their journey to the Kibwezi Forest will be coming soon.
+What both Murera and Sonje did not know was that three of their most special friends, Zongoloni, Quanza and Lima Lima would be joining them on the 27th June.
+Read the story of their journey to the Kibwezi Forest here.